 Manganese plays an important role in the metabolism of amino acids, glucose, and cholesterol.
 In conjunction with vitamin K, it helps with blood clotting and hemostasis.

 Magnesium assists enzymes in producing chemical reactions in the body, such as blood sugar regulation and muscle and nerve functions.

 As we’ve discussed, the calcium and potassium balance isn’t optimal.

 Bananas contain two kinds of fiber: pectin and resistant starch.
-Pectin is a natural fiber found in plants, while resistant starches are molecules that aren’t digested.
+Pectin is a natural plant fiber, while resistant starches aren’t digested.

 Bananas are rich in antioxidants.
 These compounds fight free radicals, which are molecules that lead to cell damage.
 Free radicals cause oxidative stress, which has been linked to health issues like: